denten/denten.github.io/_includes/CV/archive/bio.md

-<p>Hello!
+<p>**A.** Hello!
 My name is <b>Dennis Tenen</b>.
 I work as an Assistant Professor of Digital Humanities and New Media Studies at Columbia University, <a href="http://english.columbia.edu/people/profile/453">Department of English and Comparative Literature</a>.
 I also <a href="https://github.com/ledeprogram/courses">teach</a> at Columbia's <a href="http://www.journalism.columbia.edu/page/1058-the-lede-program-an-introduction-to-data-practices/906">Journalism School</a>.</p>

 <p>My research happens at the intersection of texts, people, and technology.</p>